Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Nutanix, Inc (NTNX) Investors of Class Action and to Actively Participate

-NEW YORK, April 20, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Nutanix, Inc ("Nutanix" or the "Company") NTNX and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Nutanix securities September 21, 2021 and March 6, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ntnx.
+/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Nutanix, Inc (“Nutanix” or the “Company”) (NASDAQ: NTNX) and certain of its officers, on behalf of persons and entities that purchased or otherwise acquired Nutanix securities September 21, 2021 and March 6, 2023, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ntnx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.